rochdev/angular-polymerize/README.md

 });
 ```

-If you need to create your own directive on top of a Polymer element you may use the service directly from the directive instead:
+If you need to create your own directive on top of a Polymer element you may use the `polymerize` service directly from the directive instead:

 ```js
 var module = angular.module('app', ['polymerize']);